Cherednik algebras and Calogero-Moser cells: Morita equivalence

-\begin{coro} If $ReR=R$, then $\Zrm(R)=\Zrm(A^G)$. \end{coro}
+\begin{coro} If $AeA=A$, then $\Zrm(A)=\Zrm(R^G)$. \end{coro}

-\begin{proof} By Proposition~\ref{pr:equivMorita}, the rings $R$ and $eRe \simeq A^G$ are Morita equivalent thanks to the bimodule $Re$, so $\Zrm(R) \simeq \Zrm(A^G)$, the isomorphism being determined by the action on the bimodule $Re$ (Lemma \ref{lem:ZA-ZB} below).
+\begin{proof} By Proposition~\ref{pr:equivMorita}, the rings $A$ and $eAe \simeq R^G$ are Morita equivalent via the bimodule $Ae$.
+This provides an isomorphism $\Zrm(A) \xrightarrow{\sim} \Zrm(R^G)$, the isomorphism being given by the action on the bimodule $Ae$ (Lemma \ref{lem:ZA-ZB} below).
 The result follows. \end{proof}

 \begin{lem} Let $A$ and $B$ be two rings and $M$ an $(A,B)$-bimodule such that the canonical maps give isomorphisms $B\longiso \End_A(M)$ and $A\longiso\End_{B^\opp}(M)^\opp$.
 Then we have an isomorphism $\Zrm(A) \longiso \Zrm(B)$.